cdusina/AWS-SAA-C03/README.md

 IAM POLICY - Allows or Denies access to AWS Services.
 These can be attached to users, Groups, or Roles.

-IAM Users can also log in through command line using access keys but not username and password.
 IAM Users can have 0,1, or 2 access keys but no more than 2.
 Acess keys can be created, deleted, made inactive, or made active.

-EX:
-Access key ID ADAKNNGNGABAWIGI
-Secret access key   ajdnsubfgjJDDA/dadsdsDD/DADSADddftg     < Always store this as you will only be shown it once.

 Create IAM User
 Search > IAM > Users > Add users